- Best available rates

 After the second world war was over, the Hall became a nursing home under the ownership of the Bainbridge family.
 Around 1967 this operation morphed into use as a guest house including a brief spell as a night-club namely “Scandals”!
 In 1978 planning permission was granted to Mr Neville Holmes for use of the building as a restaurant with rooms.
 In 1979 Brian & Mary Shillaker bought the hotel from the Bainbridge family and consolidated its position as a popular Hotel and restaurant.

-Lucy and Edward Herring took ownership of the hall in the midst of a severe economic recession in October 2008.
+Lucy and Edward took ownership of the hall in the midst of a severe economic recession in October 2008.
 The first few years involved significant refurbishments and upgrades before a strong business case justified the construction of the Winston Room orangery in March 2015.
 Named the Winston Room as 2015 was the 50 year anniversary of Sir Winston Churchill’s death.
-In addition, Winston is Edward’s middle name and there are some similar physical characteristics between the two characters!
 The Churchill Suite bedroom followed in 2016.
 Conversion of the four bedroomed cottage to the rear of the main hall took place in the spring of 2017 - Church House provides six additional bedrooms.
+The day to day operation of the hotel since 2008 is under the control of Church Hill Hotels Ltd.